jessica-mitchell/test_the_docs/doc/example.rst

+tyring another commit

-so this is is a test document for nEST tyring another commit so this is is a test document for nEST
+So this is is a test document for nest and has been felt a number of times